tanushrijadhav/encryption-decryption-oopd-java/README.md

-# CipherForge — Modular Encryption Suite
+# CipherForge: Modular Encryption Suite

 CipherForge is a modular encryption and decryption platform built in Java using JavaFX.
 It demonstrates strong object-oriented design principles, a clean separation of concerns and an extensible architecture for implementing multiple encryption algorithms.